plasticmacaroni/radiant-dawn-plus-missables-guide/checklists/fire-emblem-project-ember.md

 - ::item_story:: Gather 4 ||vulnerary|| that you can steal from enemies here

+- ::if your Nomads (Sue and Sin) have more experience than than you Pegasus Knights you'll go route A, and if your Pegasus Knights Shanna and Thea have more, you'll go route B

+::branch::western_isles_route::Sacae Route|Illia Route

+::branch_start::Sacae Route

 # Chapter 17A - The Bishop's Teachings

 - ::task:: Optional chapter mechanics